scrapjs/enot/README.md

 #### 2. Use

-There are 2 possible use-cases for Enot.
+There are two possible ways to use _enot_.

 1. Use static event methods: